 FAA’s Safety Risk Management (SRM) Process and System Description Element

-Despite the fact that the goal is clear, system description is too often skimmed over in aviation SMS programs.
+Despite the fact that the goal is clear, system description is too often skimmed over by safety teams during the initial implementation phase of their aviation safety management systems (SMS).
 This is a mistake.

 Why is this element of SRM often skimmed over?

 - The FAA's System Description language is unhelpfully vague;

 - It is time-consuming to outline the personnel, equipment, and facilities needed for sound safety operations;